-You must so amend some of the clauses as to give them, liberty to act within the sphere you have set for them, if you really want cur industrialists to function properly.
-Mr. Bhupesh Gupta looks at me; I know, he will not argee with the statement I am making, but I am interested more in the advancement .of my country than in any other thing and, therefore, I am asking the hon.
-Finance Minister to see that the restrictions that have been placed are net so tight that the person concerned may not be able to act.
-No doubt, I am sure, the Government will exercise these restrictions with "discriminaion and discretion", as he has mentioned, but still in spite of all the goodwill in the world it might so happen that the rope round the neck may make him unable to work.
-Therefore, I would like the hon.
-Finance Minister to see, whether there are any sections-I have not studied them fully-which will go against the advancement of the private sector in this country.
+You must so amend some of the clauses as to give them, liberty to act within the sphere you have set for them, if you really want cur industrialists to function properly Mr Bhupesh Gupta looks at me; I know, he will not argee with the statement I am making, but I am interested more in the advancement of my country than in any other thing and, therefore, I am asking the hon.
+Finance Minister to see that the restrictions that have been placed are not so tight that the person concerned may not be able to act No doubt, I am sure, the Government will exercise these restrictions with "discrimination and discretion", as he has mentioned, but still in spite of all the goodwill in the world it might so happen that the rope round the neck may make him unable to work.
+Therefore, I would like the hon Finance Minister to see. there are any sections-I have studied them fully-which wıll go against the advancement of the private sector in this country.

 He has rightly pointed out that as far as the Government companies are concerned, the Government can decide for themselves as to the restrictions that should be placed on them.
-He has brought in legislative cont rol td the extent that for thirty days whatever they may decide will be placed before this House and the other one.
-If either House pass a resolution saying that they do not agree, and if both Houses agree to the restrictions they want,-even with regard to Government companies-that will become the law of the land.
-To that extent, the Government companies are not differ-?nt from private companies.
-But all the same, I am sure that even my friends who belong to the private sector will agree that there are certain things which a Government can do and which a private agency may not be able to achieve.
-But at the same time I would like to give this warning to the Government that business is very different from administration and administrative technique different from business technique. am sure, as the industrial sector of the Government increases there will he demand to bring in businessmen well, because their advice and their idea of management will be of help even in Government industries.
-And I am sure. that is what the Government have in mind when they talk of enlarging the public being taken away and those who think that these powers are rot being taken away at all-wish that the Government have followed a middle course which satisfied both.
-They think, thy Government have been merciful.
-1 think that is really why I feel that this measure is a good one.
+He has brought in legislative control to the extent that for thirty days what ever they may decide will be placed before this House and the other one If either House pass a resolution saying that they do not agree, and if both Houses agree to the restrictions they want,-even with regard to Govern ment companies-that will become the law of the land To that extent, the Government companies are not differ nt from private companies But all the same, I am sure that even friends who belong to the sector will agree that there are certain things which a Government can do and which a private agency may not be able to achieve But at the same time would like to give this warning to the Government that business is very different from administration and administrative technique is different rom business technique I am sure. as the industrial sector of the Govern nent increases there will be demand to bring in businessmen as well, because their advice and their idea of nanagement will be of help even in Fovernment industries And I am sure, that is what the Government have in nind when they talk of enlarging the public sector.

-There are other matters which have been referred to by Members opposite.
-But, as I said, it is because I am in agreement with this Bill, because both-those who think their powers are 76 R.S.D.-6.
+There are other matters which have been referred to by Members opposite 3ut, as I said, it is because I am in greement with this Bill, because both -those who think their powers are 76 RSD-6.